zueai/create-mcp/README.md

 }
 ```

-- The JSDoc comment's first line is the tool's description
+- The JSDoc comment's first line is the tool's description.
-- The `@param` tags are the tool's parameters, with their types and descriptions
+- The `@param` tags are the tool's parameters, with their types and descriptions.
-- The `@return` tag is the tool's return value, with its type
+- The `@return` tag is the tool's return value, with its type.

-2. Deploy your changes with `bun run deploy`
-3.

-You should see your new tool.

 ## Deploying Changes